8 ways to make sure you leave RootsTech 2019 a better researcher

 Maybe you're just there to take in the wondrous experience.
 Maybe you're just looking to be a sponge and soak up anything and everything you come across.
 Or maybe you're a woman or man on a mission this year!

 Almost everyone has that "one thing" that they're looking to get out of RootsTech.
-Maybe it's a brick wall you're trying to smash through, maybe you're trying to reconstruct the life and times of a specific person in your tree, or maybe you're looking to overcome a technical challenge that really bothered you in 2015.
+Maybe it's a brick wall you're trying to smash through, maybe you're trying to reconstruct the life and times of a specific person in your tree, or maybe you're looking to overcome a technical challenge that really bothered you last year.

 Whatever it is, the first thing you need to do is hash out exactly what you want from RootsTech this year.
 Your goals will guide your preparation and help mold your entire conference experience.
 Don't worry too much about what your goals are - just figure them out and keep them in mind when planning keynotes and classes to attend, or eyeing what exhibitors pique your interest.

 RootsTech attracts a wide variety of keynote speakers from far and wide - you won't just be hearing genealogists talk.
 Authors, journalists, historians and former government officials are on the list this year.

 Take a look at the list of keynote speakers right now.
 Maybe your favorite historian will be speaking - now you can make sure to note that as a "can't miss" event in your schedule.
 But the better thing to do is to find someone you're unfamiliar with and get to know their body of professional work.
 Read some articles, or even a book by the speaker, and you'll be so much better prepared for that talk that you'll get much more out of it.